magento/merchdocs/src/sales-channels/asc/pricing-products.md

   - /sales-channels/asc/ob-pricing-rules.html
 ---

-Amazon Sales Channel gives you the ability to set pricing rules, which allow you to set your Amazon listing price different than your Price Source.
-Additionally, you can stack multiple rules and even use the intelligent pricing to adjust your Amazon listing price based on competitors' Buy Box price or the lowest competitor price.
+Amazon Sales Channel allows you to set pricing rules, which allow you to set your Amazon listing price different than the defined **Magento Price Source** in your [Listing Price]({% link sales-channels/asc/listing-price.md %}).
+You can also stack multiple rules and even use the intelligent pricing to adjust your Amazon listing price based on competitors' [Buy Box]({% link sales-channels/asc/buy-box-competitor-pricing.md %}) price or the [lowest competitor price]({% link sales-channels/asc/lowest-competitor-pricing.md %}).

 There are two types of pricing rules: